 Some users also have problems getting the zipper-top bag to stay closed, which could result in the protein powder being exposed to the air (not to mention the more practical issue of spills).

+Egg white protein is keto and paleo friendly.
 Among people looking for natural, unprocessed, low-carb protein that’s keto and paleo friendly, egg white protein is a very popular choice.
 Its protein content is high, and unlike whey protein, it is not highly processed.

 It’s low in fat, cholesterol, carbs, and sugar, thanks to the fact that the protein is derived exclusively from the egg whites.